 Interested in art, digital technology, and interactive exhibits?
-If so, then teamLab Borderless is perfect for you!
+If so, then teamLab Planets is perfect for you!
 I am not here to show you endless photos, because I believe you should go, be surprised and experience it for yourselves.
-I am here to share some teamLab Borderless tips and tricks to help you cover everything in this insanely popular exhibit, help you navigate without a teamLab Borderless map and get the best teamLab Borderless photos, so you can make the most of your time there!
+I am here to share some teamLab Planets tips and tricks to help you cover everything in this insanely popular exhibit, help you navigate the space without a map and guide you on how to get the best photos.
+These tips will help you to make the most of your time there!

 One of the best ways to explore Tokyo is to visit the local areas and immerse yourself in the local culture.
 If you want to explore local areas, we have created scavenger hunt adventures personalised to your interests, filled with fun facts, clues and puzzles.
 If you’re curious, you can check out the games here!